Christopheremorgan/Election_Analysis/README.md

 - The winner of the election was:
     - Diana DeGette who received 73.8% of the vote with 272,892 votes

-These results are summarized in a text file (shown below) created as a readable output of the election audit script.
+These results are summarized in a readable text file (shown below) with the election audit script.

 ![image_name](https://github.com/Christopheremorgan/Election_Analysis/blob/main/election_results_screenshot.png)

 ## Election Audit Summary
 This script can easily be leveraged for future elections and to provide audit results for other types of elections with minimal modifications.
-For example, counties could be adjusted for other region types including cities, districts, and states.
+For example, counties could be adjusted for other region types including cities, districts, precincts or states.

-The existing script will adjust to any number of candidates and the winner logic can be adjusted to also account for winning percentages for primary elections with thresholds and run-off rules.
-The winning percentage can be initialized at the primary threshold % and the winner candidate variable could be initialized to "No winner.
+The existing script will adjust to any number of candidates without any code changes.
+The winner logic can be adjusted to account for winning percentages for primary elections with winning percentage thresholds and run-off rules.
+The winning percentage can be initialized at the threshold % and the winner candidate variable could be initialized to "No winner.
 Run off required" in the event the primary threshold condition is not met.